 Fax: 1-819-205-0714

-Please ensure that your name, your permanent code provided by your educational institution, as well as your policy/group number are included in all your correspondence with us.
+Please ensure that your name, your permanent code, as well as your policy/group number are included in all your correspondence with us.
 Please note: in order to expedite the repayment of your claims, it is highly recommended that you send us a void cheque.

-To submit a claim for accident and travel insurance, please contact the AIG Insurance Company of Canada (AIG) directly.
-It should be noted that there are two separate phone numbers to join them depending on whether you make an accident or travel claim.
+To file a claim for accident and travel insurance, we invite you to contact AIG Insurance Company of Canada (AIG) directly.
+Please note that there are two separate telephone numbers to reach them, depending on whether you are making an accident or travel claim.

-Since it is possible that you are already covered by another insurance plan, your association offers you a supplemental insurance plan that allows the coordination of benefits for which you are eligible.
+Since you may be already covered by another insurance plan, your association offers you a supplemental insurance plan that allows the coordination of benefits for which you are eligible.
 Coordination of benefits allows you to combine the benefits and services from your student plan with those received from your parents’, your spouse’s, or your employer’s plan.
 It is important to confirm the existence of other coverages and to compare them.
 Claims for reimbursement can be made to multiple plans, however, the total sums received under all claims may not exceed 100% of the costs incurred.
-For this reason, it is important to determine the order in which claims should be submitted to your various group plans in order to coordinate benefits.
+For this reason, it is important to determine the order in which claims should be submitted to your various group plans to coordinate benefits.

 The order in which claims are submitted to multiple group plans is determined by your coverage type.